marijanbeg/teambuilder/README.md

 # teambuilder

-Python package for building diverse bu equal teams.
+Python package for building diverse but equal teams.